Yaiphaba189/comic/PROJECT_REPORT.md

 The project has immense potential for expansion:

-1.  **Character Consistency**: Implementing _DreamBooth_ or _LoRA_ to allow users to define consistent characters (retaining facial features and clothing).
+1.  **Character Consistency**: Implementing _DreamBooth_ or _LoRA_ (Low-Rank Adaptation) to allow users to define consistent characters.
+By fine-tuning the model on a few images of a specific character, the system could retain facial features, clothing, and distinct traits across multiple panels, solving one of the biggest challenges in AI storytelling.
-2.  **User-Guided Layouts**: Allowing users to drag-and-drop panels to rearrange the flow manually.
+2.  **User-Guided Layouts**: Allowing users to interactively drag-and-drop panels, resize boundaries, and edit text bubbles directly on the canvas.
+This "human-in-the-loop" approach would combine AI speed with human editorial control.
-3.  **Style Transfer**: Offering different artistic styles (Manga, Noir, Western Comic) via prompt modifiers.
+3.  **Style Transfer & Custom Models**: Integrating a "Style Selector" that swaps the underlying checkpoint or LoRA.
+Users could choose between "Manga", "American Comic", "Noir", or "Watercolor" styles, dramatically changing the visual output without altering the story.
-4.  **Cloud Scaling**: Deploying the heavy inference backend to a GPU cluster (e.g., AWS SageMaker) to reduce local hardware dependency.
+4.  **Cloud Scaling & Serverless**: Deploying the heavy inference backend to a GPU cluster (e.g., AWS SageMaker or Modal) and using a serverless architecture for the frontend.
+This would allow the application to scale to thousands of concurrent users, removing the dependency on local high-end GPU hardware.
+5.  **Multi-Modal Inputs**: Enabling speech-to-text input for accessibility and allowing users to upload rough sketches (using ControlNet) to guide the composition of the panels more strictly than text alone.

 ---